Better-Than-Takeout Chicken and Broccoli Stir Fry (Ready in 30 Minutes)

 Instructions

-• Prepare Ingredients (Mise en Place): Pat the chicken pieces dry with a paper towel and season them lightly with 1/8 tsp salt and 1/8 tsp black pepper.
+1. Prepare Ingredients (Mise en Place): Pat the chicken pieces dry with a paper towel and season them lightly with 1/8 tsp salt and 1/8 tsp black pepper.
 Chop the broccoli and slice the onion.
+Rinse and drain the broccoli in a colander.
 Mince the garlic and grate the ginger.

 Notes